Iterable/iterable-swift-sdk/README.md

 ### Deferred deep linking

-If an app user does not have your app installed, deep linking will not work.
-The user will need to install your app first.
-After installing your app, the user will be taken to a specific location within your app when they launch it for the first time.
+Deferred deep linking comes into play when a user of your app does not have your app installed in their iPhone/iPad.
 See definition of deferred deep linking [here](#https://en.wikipedia.org/wiki/Deferred_deep_linking).
+If you enable deferred deeplinking in IterableSDK, when the user clicks on a deep link in an email, the user is first sent to the App Store.
+After installing your app from the App Store, the user is taken to a specific location within your app when they launch it for the first time.

 #### Enabling deferred deep linking